U.S. Route 85 in Colorado: Realignment

-Starting in 1942, a realignment project took place in northeastern Denver, involving the opening of Vasquez Blvd.
-Originally, US 85 ran along Brighton Blvd. from downtown going northeast and then was realigned along 46th Ave. to Vasquez Blvd.
+Starting in 1942, a realignment project took place in northeastern Denver, involving the opening of Vasquez Boulevard.
+Originally, US 85 ran along Brighton Boulevard from downtown going northeast and then was realigned along 46th Avenue to Vasquez Bouleard.
 Five years later, in Pueblo, the route took the downtown streets before the Greenhorn/Crow bypass opened two years later.
 In 1950, the Palmer Lake/Larkspur bypass opened, moving US 85 along with US 87 along the expressway.
 The expressway opened north of Pueblo in 1951, which allowed both US 85 and US 87 to use the expressway coming out of downtown until 1954.

+In 1958, when the Valley Highway (now I-25) opened in Denver, US 85 no longer followed Broadway.
+It followed Santa Fe Drive north to Alameda, then transitioned onto I-25 until 46th Avenue, where it turned east toward Vasquez.
+When I-70 was connected to I-25 in 1964, it became US 85 between I-25 and Vasquez.

-On October 1, 2007, part of the US-85 known as Nevada Ave was relinquished and is now maintained by the City of Colorado Springs.
+On October 1, 2007, part of the US-85 known as Nevada Avenue was relinquished and is now maintained by the City of Colorado Springs.

 Junction list

 Related routes

 US 85 has three current business routes in Colorado: one in Fort Lupton, one in Platteville, and one in Greeley.